-Right now, if you subscribe to it using this link here, you can enjoy a 50% special discount and get a one-year Motley Fool Rule Breaker’s subscription for only $99 which is just $1.90 a week.
+Right now, if you subscribe to it using this link here, you can enjoy a 50% special discount for new members and get a one-year Motley Fool Rule Breaker’s subscription for only $99 which is just $1.90 a week.

 What’s more, there is a 30-day money-back guarantee.